njwatkin/Project1_Revised_EVPerfandConsExp/README_Final (2).md

 ####Exploration(s):
 The charging behavior Electric Vehicle users.
 The time it takes to charge an Elecric Vehicle.
-What days and how long is the typical Electric Vehicle User charging theri behcicles.
+What days and how long is the typical Electric Vehicle User charging their vehicl. .

 ####Possible variables:
 *Independent variables/Features*: